SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

-Today, we read through a dissection of that meta-analysis by Scott Alexander Siskind, who gets my award for Best Blogger Ever.  <sup id="fn5a">[[5]](#fn5)</sup>  Let's see what Scott has to say, and maybe add on a few little bits.
+Today, we read through a dissection of that meta-analysis by Scott Alexander Siskind, who gets my award for Best Blogger Ever.  <sup id="fn5a">[[5]](#fn5)</sup>  Let's see what Scott has to say, and maybe add on a few little bits of our own.

 ### Weirdness \#1: Anomalous Anonymity